One patient's return to the dentist after two decades

 Sandra had not been to a dentist in 22 years.
 Not because she didn't think about it.
 She thought about it constantly, in the way you think about a thing you're avoiding.
 Every time her tooth twinged, every time she smiled in a photo, every time someone mentioned a dental appointment as casually as a haircut.

 She finally called Copper Sky Dental on a Tuesday morning in March.
 She's not sure what made that day different from any other.
-She thinks it was that her daughter had just taken her kids to a dentist for the first time, and she felt something shift.
+She thinks it was that her daughter had recently taken her kids to a dentist for the first time, and she felt something shift.

 The Call